Rank 4 Premodular Categories: Frobenius-Schur indicators

 Summing over $\g\in\mcC'$ and reindexing gives

 This is equivalent to saying that the M\"{u}ger center is an integral subcategory of $\mcC$.
-Since the M\"{u}ger center is a symmetric category and hence necessarily a representation category of a finite group, we know that it is integral.
-However, this does provide a new (to this author) route to this result. \end{remark} Examination of \thmref{Second FS By Transparent} reveals that $R^{aa}_{c}$ enters into the formula for the second indicator.
+Since the M\"{u}ger center is a symmetric category and hence necessarily Grothendieck-equivalent to a representation category of a finite group, we know that it is integral.
+However, this does provide a new (to this author) route to this result. \end{remark}

+Examination of \thmref{Second FS By Transparent} reveals that $R^{aa}_{c}$ enters into the formula for the second indicator.
 Since the $R$-matrices involve square roots of the twists, we have that $R^{ab}_{c}$ is a $2N^{\text{th}}$ root of unity where $N=\ord\(T\)$.
-Coupling this observation with Frobenius-Schur exponent of \cite{NS1} motivates the following conjecture. \begin{conjecture} If $\mcC$ is premodular, $X_{a}$ is a simple object and $N=\ord\(T\)$, then $d_{a}\in\mbbZ $. \end{conjecture} This result is reminiscent of the Ng-Schauenburg Theorem for modular categories, which tells us that for any simple object $X_{a}$, $d_{a}\in\mbbZ $ where $N=\ord\(T\)$ \cite{NS1}.
-One might wonder if this theorem holds in the premodular setting despite the appearence of the $R$-matrices.
-However, examination of the premodular category $\mcC\(sl\(2\),8\)_{ad}$ reveals that the Ng-Schauenberg Theorem fails, but that \conjref{CyclotomicDimensionsConjecture} holds.
-Preliminary results indicate that more complicated combinations of the $R$-matrices may appear in higher indicators so more work is needed before the techniques of Ng and Schauenberg can be applied to \conjref{CyclotomicDimensionsConjecture}.
+Coupling this observation with Frobenius-Schur exponent of \cite{NS2} motivates the following conjecture. \begin{conjecture} If $\mcC$ is premodular, $X_{a}$ is a simple object and $N=\ord\(T\)$, then $d_{a}\in\mbbZ $. \end{conjecture}

+This result is reminiscent of the Ng-Schauenburg Theorem for modular categories, which tells us that for any simple object $X_{a}$, $d_{a}\in\mbbZ $ where $N=\ord\(T\)$ \cite{NS2}.
+One might wonder if this theorem holds in the premodular setting despite the appearance of the $R$-matrices.
+However, examination of the premodular category $\mcC\(sl\(2\),8\)_{ad}$ reveals that the Ng-Schauenburg Theorem fails, but that \conjref{CyclotomicDimensionsConjecture} holds.
+Preliminary results indicate that more complicated combinations of the $R$-matrices may appear in higher indicators so more work is needed before the techniques of Ng and Schauenburg can be applied to \conjref{CyclotomicDimensionsConjecture}.
 However, this conjecture has been verified for premodular categories of rank $<5$.

-\section{Rank 4 Premodular Categories}
+\section{Rank 4 premodular categories}